On the AJ conjecture for knots: Skein modules and the AJ conjecture

 \subsubsection{Proof of Theorem \ref{t1}}

 Since $K$ is a hyperbolic knot, it has discrete faithful $SL_2(\BC)$-representations.
-Suppose $\chi_0$ is an irreducible component of $\chi(X)$ containing the character of a discrete faithful $SL_2(\BC)$-representation.
-By a result of Thurston \cite{Th}, $\chi_0$ has dimension 1 since $X$ has one boundary component.
+Let $\chi_0$ be an irreducible component of $\chi(X)$ containing the character of a discrete faithful $SL_2(\BC)$-representation.
+Since $X$ has one boundary component, by a result of Thurston \cite{Th} $\chi_0$ has dimension 1.

 \begin{lemma} Suppose $R$ is a \ $\BC$-algebra which is an integral domain, and the transcendence degree of the fractional field $F(R)$ of $R$ over $\BC$ is 1.
 Suppose $x \in R$ is transcendental over $\BC$.
 Then the natural map $R \otimes_{\BC[x]} \BC(x) \to F(R)$ is an isomorphism. \end{lemma} \begin{proof} Note that $\BC(x)$ is flat over $\BC[x]$ and $R \otimes_{\BC[x]} \BC(x) \subset F(R)$.
 Hence we only need to show that $R \otimes_{\BC[x]} \BC(x)$ is a field, or that every $0 \neq y \in R$ is invertible in $R \otimes_{\BC[x]} \BC(x)$.
 Fix $y \in R$, $y \neq 0$.
 Since $x \in R$ is transcendental over $\BC$, the transcendence degree of the field $\BC(x)$ over $\BC$ is 1.
 The field $\BC(x)$ is contained in the fractional field $F(R)$ of $R$ whose transcendence degree over $\BC$ is also $1$, hence $F(R)$ is algebraic over $\BC(x)$.
 In particular, $y$ is algebraic over $\BC(x)$.
 Since $\BC(x)[y]$ is a subfield of $F(R)$, $y^{-1} \in \BC(x)[y]$.
 Clearly $\BC(x)[y] \subset R \otimes_{\BC[x]} \BC(x)$.
 Hence $y^{-1} \in R \otimes_{\BC[x]} \BC(x)$. \end{proof}